-Even though having the right academic background is crucial, having a university degree in 2019 is not enough.
+Even though having the right academic background is crucial, having a university degree is not enough.
 You must do something else.
 You must run the extra mile.
-That means becoming a proactive person who has initiative and embarks in other activities that can skyrocket her career.
+That means becoming a proactive person who has initiative and embarks on other activities that can skyrocket their career.

 How can you exactly build your profile?
 Here are a few suggestions:

 - Take online courses.
-This will expand your knowledge horizon and enable you to go deep with any subject that you choose.
+This will expand your knowledge horizon and enable you to go deep into any subject that you choose.
 Platforms like Udemy or Coursera will be your best allies here.

 Therefore, our advice would be to start learning Spanish as soon as possible, even if it is just knowing the basic stuff.

-This will enable you not only to have a wider range of options but also navigate much more easily throughout your day to day situations once in Spain.
+This will enable you to not only have a wider range of options but also to navigate much more easily throughout your day-to-day situations once in Spain.